pulsar-edit/pulsar/packages/symbol-provider-tree-sitter/README.md

 The `symbol.tag` predicate will set the value of a symbol’s `tag` property to a fixed string.

 The `tag` property is used to supply a word that represents the symbol in some way.
 For conventional symbols, this will often be something like `class` or `function`.

+This provider will attempt to match certain common tag values to icons.
+This can be overridden by specifying an explicit `symbol.icon` value.